LucasPickering/slumber/CONTRIBUTING.md

 Generally the nightly version doesn't matter, but if you want to make sure you're using the same version as the CI, you can check which version is used in [test.yml](https://github.com/LucasPickering/slumber/blob/master/.github/workflows/test.yml).

-### Use Detailed Commit Messages
+### Git

+- Use detailed commit messages.
 Commit messages form an important historical log for the repository.
 In your commit message, please include a description of **all** changes, and a link to the relevant GitHub issue (the issue number is enough, e.g. "Closes #100").
+- _Generally_ each PR should be a single commit.
+If you have a major change (e.g. a rename or refactor) that clutters the diff, consider putting that in a separate PR rather than just a separate commit.
+- Subsequent commits on a PR (e.g. changes made in response to feedback) should be **separate commits**.
+This makes it much easier to review changes.
+We'll squash into a single commit before merging.
+- Git history must be linear, meaning you should do `git rebase master` instead of `git merge master` on your branch.
+If you don't know how to use `rebase`, there are plenty of tutorials online.

 ## Implementation Guidelines